 Paul Davis On Crime & Security

-According to the BBB, there were 11 million reported victims of identity theft last year.
-The BBB notes that the most common methods of identity theft in 2009 were lost or stolen wallets, pilfered mail or documents found in the trash.
+According to the BBB, there were 13 million reported victims of identity theft in 2015 and an incidence of identity theft happens every 2 seconds in the US.
+Among the ways identity theft occurs are lost or stolen wallets, stolen checks, pilfered mail or documents found in the trash, access to an authorized use of your social security number, and even fraudulent tax returns.
 The stolen information can result in check fraud, credit card fraud, financial identity theft, criminal identity theft, governmental identity theft or medical identity theft.

 The BBB offered the following tips for preventing identity theft:

-Shred Your Documents -- Shredding hard copies of documents that have details of your personal, confidential or legal information is the best way to destroy the chances for anyone to copy or steal it.
+Shred Your Documents -- Shredding hard copies of documents that have details of personal, confidential or legal information is the best way to destroy the chances for anyone to copy or steal it.
+Use a cross cut or micro cut shredder to prevent dumpster divers from piecing shredded documents together.

 Don't Carry Your Social Security Card -- Leave it at home in a safe deposit box until you need it.
 Your Social Security card alone can give ID thieves the opportunity to open loans, credit cards and accounts in your name.